 Process documentation is an ongoing documentation of a process while a project or task is being carried out and in no way, is the final report.
 It helps analyze every step of a process and provide context to improve the process.

 Every organization aspires to be successful and grow with time.
 The only way of knowing whether the business process you are employing is good enough is to keep tabs on each and every step and analyze, get feedback and suggest changes to improve.
 Only then the business will be able to run at its full capacity and grow faster.

 When it comes down to creating new processes or refining existing ones, there’s no better way to do it than to document the processes.
-The following are primary benefits that an organization seeks to achieve by documenting their processes:
+The following are primary benefits that an organization seeks to achieve by documenting its processes:

 1. Improving a Process